STATEMENT: Global Commission on Adaptation COVID-19 Call to Action

-Category: Climate Hits: 6STATEMENT: Global Commission on Adaptation COVID-19 Call to Action Global Commission on Adaptation Call to Action for a Climate-Resilient Recovery from COVID-19 Download the PDF version The COVID-19 pandemic has tragically exposed the risks humanity faces and how unprepared we are to respond.
+Category: Climate Hits: 0STATEMENT: Global Commission on Adaptation COVID-19 Call to Action Global Commission on Adaptation Call to Action for a Climate-Resilient Recovery from COVID-19 Download the PDF version [English] Download the PDF version [French] The COVID-19 pandemic has tragically exposed the risks humanity faces and how unprepared we are to respond.
 People’s health, well-being, and livelihoods are all affected.
-These threats are multiplied by the growing impacts of the climate crisis — more extreme storms, droughts, heat waves, food crises, and...
+These threats are multiplied by the growing impacts of the climate crisis — more extreme...

 Read more http://feedproxy.google.com/~r/WRI_News_and_Views/~3/W_IGvUuxXCM/statement-global-commission-adaptation-covid-19-call-action